SallyYah/Spam-Artical-Detection/README.md

 Epoch 5/5
 325/325 [==============================] - 425s 1s/step - loss: 0.2722 - accuracy: 0.8864 - val_loss: 1.7562 - val_accuracy: 0.5492
 ```

+# Discussion

+**The overall approach**
+Long Short Term Memory (LSTM) is one of the RNNs model that has the idea of connecting previous information to the present task, thus capable of learning long-term dependencies.
+This could be a model to fit in this case since we have long articles which ideadly should have meaning full sentences.

+**The preprocessing steps**
+First import the datasets and seperate them into training and testing sets.

+Here we are storing text into X values (str) and labels (1 or 0) into Y values (int).

+In addition, we want to tokenize the input in order for the model to learn the rependencies.
+This means that we have a _word_dict_ dictionnary that has key-value pair representing the occurence of each words.
+Words are stored as index reference numbers in the keys.
+Then, we are able to transform texts into sequences.

+The _MAX_LEN_ of one training data is 24512.
+However, for training efficiency, we are only using the first 200 words in each data entry to train the model.
+This means that we will also add 0 padding the the end of sentences that has less than 200 words.

+**Evaluation procedure and metrics**

+We are using 20 for input and output dimention.
+And 279687 as input vocabulary size.

+400 internal units in 1 LSTM layer.

+1 dense layer of 1 unit.

+**Aspects that could be improved**

+In this example, we are using the test_set as the validation data set.
+An improvement on that could be to seperate the training data into 70% for training and 30% for validating.
+In addition, we are only using text to train the model and not author nor title.
+This can be improved by prepending author and title in front of text and consider the hole for x_train.

+Also, for time saving purpose, we are limiting epoch of training to 5.
+If we increase number of epoch, we should potentiolly be able to get a higher accuracy.